-In this free therapy training, I’ll sketch out the emotional journey therapy our clients take when they book therapy and how you can use the emotional journey to predict how they might feel and be ready to step in with great resources to keep them motivated and focused on getting results.
+In this free therapy training, I’ll sketch out the emotional journey therapy our clients take when they book therapy and how you can use the emotional journey to predict how they might feel.
+This will make it easier for you to plan ahead and to be ready to step in with great resources to keep them motivated and focused on getting results.

 Learning Outcomes in the Video

 In just over twenty minutes we will cover the following:

 - What is the emotional journey and why it matters